dragonblocks/dragonstd/README.md

 Included are Array, Bintree, List and Queue as well as numeric types and (de-)serialisation for them.
 To use this in your project, just compile the implementation.c file into your project's binary.

+## endian.h
+By default, dragontype will use the Linux <endian.h> header.
+However, since other systems may not have that header, you can use [this library](https://github.com/mikepb/endian.h) to replaced.
+Make sure to define DRAGONTYPE_ENDIAN_HEADER to the include path of this portable endian.h file.